satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 can often help reviewers follow what was done and allows for replication of the results in the future.
 In the long run, virtual machines or servers may indeed allow standardization of analysis environments and replication of results for every publication.
+For example, a simple workflow graph from a neuroimaging analyses captures numerous details which would otherwise be absent from an article.

 With regard to publication bias, reviewers should not judge every article based on novelty, but instead encourage replication of